 9 Days Tour from Fes - Best Itinerary

-Then, we will travel through the Middle Atlas Mountains to the Sahara Desert, where you’ll ride camels through the Erg Chebbi dunes before spending the night at a desert camp under the stars.
+From Rabat, the route heads south through the Middle Atlas Mountains toward the Sahara Desert.
+In Merzouga, you will ride camels across the Erg Chebbi dunes and spend the night in a desert camp under the stars, experiencing the unique atmosphere of the Sahara.

-We will keep going through the amazing Todra and Dades Gorges, where the scenery changes all the time.
-From there, we will go to fortified kasbahs, including the UNESCO World Heritage Site Aït Ben Haddou.
-The journey will end in Marrakech, where you can visit the bustling souks, historic palaces, and vibrant Jemaa el-Fnaa square.
+The tour continues through the Todra Gorge and Dades Valley, known for their dramatic rock formations and changing scenery.
+You will also visit historic fortified kasbahs, including the UNESCO World Heritage Site of Aït Ben Haddou, before ending the journey in Marrakech, where you can explore the souks, historic palaces, and Jemaa el-Fnaa square.

 9 Days Desert Tour from Fes Information: